The Method Marketing

 Make the new site sharper than the old one.

-The goal is not to preserve a generic agency site.
-It is to keep what has value and replace what weakens trust.
+The goal is not to preserve a generic brochure.
+It is to keep what has value and replace what weakens trust, clarity, and action.

 SEO-safe rebuilds

-Do not throw away the parts of the old site that are still working.
+Do not throw away the parts of the old site that are still doing their job.

 The old WordPress site may be generic, but it still has history: URLs, blog posts, indexed pages, metadata, internal links, and search signals.
-We keep the useful parts and replace the weak structure.
+We keep the useful parts and replace the weak structure instead of treating a rebuild like a clean slate fantasy.

 Before launch, review